mini-kep/documentation/docs/database.md

 Returns:
 - empty JSON on success
-- error 400 if there’s an error in incoming json (eg invalid date string or empty parameter or missing field)
+- error 400 on error in incoming json (eg invalid date string or empty parameter or missing field)

-Parser result is obtained by  ```Dataset.yield_dicts(start='2017-01-01')``` in <https://github.com/mini-kep/parsers/blob/master/parsers/runner.py>, see ```Dataset.serialise()``` for json creation.

-Other examples of incoming json:

-- a large (1.8M) json is [located here](https://github.com/mini-kep/intro/blob/master/pipeline/dataset.json)
-- sample data is presented [here](https://github.com/mini-kep/full-app/issues/9#issuecomment-331814995)
+POST methods should require API_TOKEN as URL parameter or header, validate it with environment variable (possibly Heroku config vars)

 GET
 ---